Contact us today to start attracting more patients! 310 879 8003

 Users can integrate Copyleaks AI Detector into other software applications using the tool’s API.

-If you are a business owner, you can use this feature to access the detector’s functionality within your company’s workflow and systems.
+As a business owner, you can use this feature to access the detector’s functionality within your company’s workflow and systems.

 In addition, Copyleaks AI Detector is available as a Google Chrome extension, enabling users to verify the originality of the web pages they visit.